yujiex/EnergyPlus/design/FY2020/NFP-CTFCaching.md

 *Caveats*
   - These times represent the bare-minimum we could possibly be doing with respect to caching.
 The cached values are simply loaded back into the arrays based on construction name matching only.
 In practice, we should definitely be doing more regarding validation of data by making sure that the IDF construction and material object parameters match those in the cached CTF data.
   - There may be (and likely are) additional data that needs to be computed to fully instantiate a new construction object beyond simply loading the CTF data values into the respective arrays.
 These have not yet been evaluated; however, they are not expected to fully negate caching gains.

-### Next steps

-Begin developing tests as indicated above to determine whether caching can be effective, and under what situations it makes sense.

 ## Remaining questions